pi-apps/pi-platform-docs/SDK_reference.md

 Signature: `(paymentId: string, txid: string) => void`

 This is called when the user has submitted the transaction to the Pi blockchain.
+During the completion time period, this callback will be invoked multiple times in case of failure.
+If the initial trial fails, the Pi SDK will continue to invoke the function roughly every 10 seconds until the completion timer ends.

 Use this callback to send the blockchain transaction identifier (txid), along with the paymentId to your backend for **Server-Side Completion**.